EngBaz/BrAIcht-Bot/README.md

 # BrAIcht, a theatrical agent that speaks like Bertolt Brecht

 The BrAIcht project introduces an AI chatbot that creates plays in the style of the famous German playwright Bertolt Brecht.
-The project utilizes Retrieval Augmented Generation (RAG) techniques using Groq Llama 3.2, FAISS, LangChain, and Streamlit.
+The project utilizes Retrieval Augmented Generation (RAG) techniques using <code>LLaMA</code>, FAISS, LangChain, and Streamlit.

 ![brAIcht](images/brAIcht.png)